alicewilson17/events-platform/README.md

 The frontend should now be running on http://localhost:5173.

 ## Future Improvements
-- Admin-only endpoint: update event
+- Create an endpoint to allow admins to edit their created events.
-- Admin-only enpoint: delete event
+- Create an endpoint to allow admins to delete their created events.
-- Stripe for secure payment
+- Integrate Stripe for secure payment when signing up to paid events.
-- Allow sorting and filtering of events
+- Implement sorting and filtering functionality for the events list.